quintans/go-scheduler/README.md

 A simple, durable, and distributed job scheduling library for Go.

-## Overview

-This library is inspired by [go-quartz](https://github.com/reugn/go-quartz) and has been expanded to support distributed operation across multiple instances, depending on the storage backend implementation.

 ## Key Features

 - **Distributed Operation**: Run multiple scheduler instances with automatic coordination